tpatnala/mslearn-ai-information-extraction/Instructions/Labs/02-content-understanding-api.md

     - Checks the response from the POST operation to retrieve an ID for the analysis operation.
     - Repeatedly submits an HTTP GET request to your Content Understanding service until the operation is no longer running.
     - If the operation has succeeded, saves the JSON response
-    - Parses the JSON response and displays the values retrieved
+    - Parses the JSON response and displays the values retrieved for each type-specific field.

+    > **Note**: In our simple buisness card schema, all of the fields are strings.
+The code here illustrates the need to check the type of each field so that you can extract values of different types from a more complex schema.

 1. Use the **CTRL+S** command to save the code changes, but keep the code editor pane open in case you need to correct any errors in the code.
 Resize the panes s you can clearly see the command line pane.
 1. In the cloud shell command line pane, enter the following command to run the Python code: